 An interview with Eddy van den Brink

 I have been working in the financial industry for over 20 years, for names like ABN AMRO, Deutsche Bank and J.P.Morgan Asset Management.
-The financial industry is the oil in the engine of our economy, facilitating companies to service their clients, realize ambitions and fuel growth.
-This can be done by the large institutions I used to work for but this can also be done by smaller players like family offices, venture capitalists and business angels.
-A lot of people do not realize this, but ‘smaller’ investors play a crucial role in the startup and growth of many new companies.
+The financial industry is the oil in the engine of our economy, facilitating companies to service their clients, realise ambitions and fuel growth.
+This can be done by the large institutions I used to work for, but this can also be done by smaller players like family offices, venture capitalists and business angels.
+A lot of people do not realise this, but ‘smaller’ investors play a crucial role in the startup and growth of many new companies.

 2. You’re a founder at New Venture Match, an Amsterdam-based company that plays an intermediary role for startups, institutional investors and (corporate) Venture Capital firms.
 Tell us more about it.

 Like I said, a lot of investors that are outside the traditional financial industry help grow new companies.
 At the base of these new companies, you find people with brilliant ideas that are sometimes technicians, doctors and scientists.
 They want to bring their product to the market and build a company around their idea.
-To realize this they need capital to design and produce their product, build a company and start selling.
-They may indeed know a lot about their own industry but that does not mean they know how to get the financing for their business plans.
-The financial world in which startups move is very complicated, ranging from business angels, crowd funders, venture capitalists and regional development companies.
+To realise this, they need capital to design and produce their product, build a company and start selling.
+They may indeed know a lot about their own industry, but that does not mean they know how to get the financing for their business plans.
+The financial world in which startups move is very complicated, ranging from business angels, crowdfunders, venture capitalists and regional development companies.
 And most of them have a sector preference, requirements with regards to size, business maturity, cap tables and risks.
-If this is not your core business it is easy to get lost finding a person who can provide you with the funding you need.
+If this is not your core business, it is easy to get lost finding a person who can provide you with the funding you need.
 That is where New Venture Match plays a role: it matches bold money with bright ideas.